galamo/react-movies-app/README.md

 - Run `npm install` in the main folder
 - Run `npm start`
 - Application is running - you can start Code.

+# ex 2

+- Create Rank component based on function component with the following state
+- The component should react to the inserted value
+- RankComponent
+- useState
+- input
+- setInputState